higherkindness/mu-scala/README.md

 // optional - for both server and client metrics reporting, using Dropwizard. libraryDependencies += "io.frees" %% "frees-rpc-dropwizard-server" % "0.10.0"
 libraryDependencies += "io.frees" %% "frees-rpc-dropwizard-client" % "0.10.0"

+// optional - for the communication between server and client by using SSL/TLS. libraryDependencies += "io.frees" %% "frees-rpc-netty-ssl" % "0.10.0"
 ```

 [comment]: # (End Replace)